prg-titech/baccaml/README.md

+# Obsolete

+This project is no longer maintained.
+We are currently working on the [Adaptive RPython](https://prg.is.titech.ac.jp/projects/runtime-compilation/baccaml/) project.

+---

 # BacCaml: The Meta-Hybrid Just-In-Time Compiler

 Trace-based compilation and method-based compilation are two major compilation strategies in JIT compilers.
 In general, the former excels in compiling programs with more in-depth method calls and more dynamic branches, while the latter is a suitable wide range of applications.